STATEMENT BY GLENN STEVENS, GOVERNOR

 At its meeting today, the Board decided to leave the cash rate unchanged at 3.0 per cent.

-Economic conditions in Australia have to date not been as weak as expected a few months ago.
-But output has been sluggish and capacity utilisation has fallen back to about average levels, with some further decline likely over the rest of the year.
-Weaker demand for labour is leading to lower growth in labour costs.
-These conditions should see inflation continue to abate over the period ahead.
+The Australian economy has been contracting.
+Capacity utilisation has fallen back to about average levels, and will decline further over the rest of the year.
+With demand for labour weakening, growth in labour costs is beginning to fall.
+These conditions are likely to see inflation continue to abate over the next two years.

 A pick-up in housing credit demand suggests stronger dwelling activity is likely later in the year.
-House prices are tending to rise.
-Business borrowing, on the other hand, has been declining, as companies postpone investment plans and seek to reduce leverage in an environment of tighter lending standards.
-Large firms have had good access to equity capital, which is assisting in strengthening their financial structures.
+Business borrowing, on the other hand, is declining, as companies postpone investment plans and seek to reduce leverage, in an environment of tighter lending standards.

 Monetary policy has been eased significantly.
-Market and mortgage rates are at very low levels by historical standards, despite recent small increases.
+Market and mortgage rates are at very low levels by historical standards.
 Business loan rates are below average.
-The effects of these changes will still be coming through for some time yet.
+Much of the effect of this is yet to be observed.
 Fiscal measures are also providing considerable support for demand.

-The Board’s current view is that the outlook for inflation allows some scope for further easing of monetary policy, if needed.
-In assessing how it might use that scope, the Board will continue to monitor how economic and financial conditions unfold and how they impinge on prospects for a sustainable recovery in economic activity.
+Nonetheless, the prospect of inflation declining over the medium term suggests that scope remains for some further easing of monetary policy, if needed.
+In assessing how it might use that scope, the Board will continue to monitor how economic and financial conditions unfold, and how they impinge on prospects for a sustainable recovery in economic activity.